 Worcester State's Michael Moran was a force last week for the Lancers as they won both of their games, including the MASCAC opener against Plymouth State.

 How it works: Each week, Sports Information Directors from across the country submit week-long performances they've deemed worthy of being placed among the best in the nation in the week that was.
 For award purposes, a normal week will run from Monday to Sunday.
 System and email nominations will close at 8pm Monday in all subsequent editions, and any games played on deadline day are incorporated into the following week.

 Once we get the school and league nominations, check out conference weekly releases, and pick the brains of our own staff to get the clearest picture we can, we select among top performances by position.
 It's an elite group.
 Three forwards, two defensemen, one goaltender.
 Nothing else.
 To get here, means you're one of best performers on the ice at your position in the week that was.

 To be clear, we aren't just looking at raw numbers.
 We're also looking to incorporate players that contributed in the pivotal moments, season defining wins, and stunning upsets that make our brand of hockey so exciting.

 Don't see a player here?
 Think they would have made the cut?
 Encourage your school's Sports Information Director to nominate deserving players each week.
-From now, through the week following conference championship games, SIDs can submit their nominations from 10pm each Saturday night until 8pm on Mondays utilizing their PrestoSports login at http://d3football.com/nominations/award-status.
+From now, through the week following conference championship games, SIDs can submit their nominations from Sunday evening until 8pm on Mondays utilizing their PrestoSports login at http://d3football.com/nominations/award-status.
 In an effort to be as thorough as possible, weekly releases from our member conferences are also accepted.
 Generally, we operate on this premise for now... if it's that good, we'll find you eventually.

 Now that we've explained the process, let's get to it.
 Here is your D3hockey.com National Team of the Week: